Anger in Marriage: 15 Critical Warnings Your Husband’s Rage Is Tearing You Apart

 Peace is Rare When There is Anger in Marriage

-Peace is a rare commodity when you are married to someone like this.
+Peace is a rare commodity when you are married to a man who is constantly pissed off.
 Even during the peaceful times, you know in the back of your mind, it’s only temporary, like most things in life.

 You may start telling yourself it will happen again, and when it does, it won’t hurt as much because you were ready for it.